KiranKumarAlugonda/mean-seed/README.md

 ## TODO
+- Shift all Facebook calls to backend?
+Is this possible?
+So we can then remove the HUGE 170kb minified Facebook Javascript SDK that's just used for login..
 - Use Yeoman (once it comes out of 1.0 Beta)

 - modularize the non-modularized files so the configurations (all the custom code) can be edited separately from the functions and generic code.

 - make a Mongoose fork for people who want to use Mongoose instead of mongo-db-native as the node-mongo interface?
 - make a SASS/SCSS fork for people who prefer SASS/Compass over LESS for CSS pre-processing?